iportilla/ask-pdf/README.md

 make run
 ```

-Notice that first time it will take 4-5 minutes to complete `make build`,
+*Notice* that it will take 4-5 minutes to complete `make build`,

 9. Open a browser to

 `XX.XXX.XXX.XXX:PORT`

-10. Click on add File, you can use the US Constitution provide here.
+10. Click on `upload File`, to try this app.  (you can use the US Constitution provided in docs)